 When living in England as a one year overseas student in 1984/85 I had met with the tradition of Remembrance Day for the very first time.
 I was touched by the way how the consequences of war were dealt with and also by the scale of it.
 It left me impressed and thoughtful.
 Years later I came across the folksong „No Man’s Land“ by Eric Bogle.
-It is about the countless teenage soldiers lost during WorldWar1.
+It is about the countless teenage soldiers’ lives lost during WorldWar1.
 I felt the lyrics expressed some very deep truth.
 As a young man my father had been a soldier in WW2.
-He was severly wounded, and even though he survived the experiences left him scarred in many ways.
+He was severly wounded, and even though he survived the experience left him scarred in many ways.
 I felt I wanted to turn Eric’s lyrics into an artist’s book.
-I got in touch with Eric in Australia and thanksfully he agreed that I translate his lyrics into German and make a book from it.
+I got in touch with Eric in Australia and generously he agreed that I translate his lyrics into German and make an artist’s book from it.

 The text is set from a very old and severly worn fount of Trajanus.
 I deliberately chose this fount because the characters had been kind of wounded during the decades in which they had been used for printing.
 I felt this connected with what the lyrics were about.
 I made five woodcuts of poppies dancing in the wind.
 The blocks are oak wood.
-They were torn and slighlty faulted so I had to burnish as they were not flat and even enough to go in the press.
+They were torn and slighlty faulted.
+I burnished them so every print is an individual like the individual people who lost their lives in the war.
 I made the book a concertina folding.
 I wanted it to display the whole text when folded out completely.
 It is a strong deckled edge paper and I used a special paper in poppy red to connect the sheets.

 The book itself is housed in a portfolio with a latch made of box wood and a satin ribbon in poppy red.
 I chose box wood for its widespread use as a border around graves and for its symbolic character, beeing connected with eternal life.
-The work is an edition of 11, relating to the end of WW1 on November 11th, and was published in 2006.
+The work is an edition of 11, relating to the end of WW1 on November 11th.